code-differently/css-box-layout/README.md

 #### Person 1

 1. Set the html or universal selector to `box-sizing: border-box`.
+Test the page to see that all boxes display as expected on full-screen laptop mode.
-2. Max-width of 60% applied to an image
+2. Max-width of 60% applied to an image.
+Test the wrapping as the screen size is reduced.

 ### Exercise 2